Data

 Arctic Window

-Arctic Window provides a gateway to all pilot services and other observations in the Arctic carried out by the project.
+Arctic Window provides a gateway to the new Arctic services developed and observations carried out by the project.
 It will be further developed over the entire project.
 You can access the Arctic Window via the top menu or using this link.

 The Sea Ice Portal